DanielBMarkham/Info-Ops/manuscript/chapter10.md

 Later, I'd visit shops where things had "hummed along" for a long time and now it was all broken.
 So we started over.
 Starting over many times is the least painful of all options, although it can be terribly humbling.

-Eventually, though, I worked in places where it was important to connect-up the executives with the way the company was ran and the things they built.
+Eventually, though, I worked in places where it was important to connect-up the executives with the way the company was run and the things they built.
 (Yeah, that's always important, but it wasn't always important to *me*)[^10-1]

 [^10-1]: This is known as organization *alignment*.
 You get paid a lot of money to talk about this, write books, and give motivational speeches.
 I'm a huge believer that the CEO and other execs have the primary mission of setting culture, values, and direction.
 I've never been a fan of the buzzword "alignment".
 Always seemed too fuzzy.
 This book talks about how to make that a lot less fuzzy, if that's your thing.